 Meanwhile, clients of the CFS Asset Management Account program work with their IARs to create an asset allocation that adheres to the client’s investment goals, risk tolerance and other personal factors.
 Depending on the information gathered, this account may invest in a variety of different securities.
 These can include no-load mutual funds, ETFs, stocks, bonds and unit investment trusts (UITs).
 This program is available on a discretionary and non-discretionary basis.
 The former means that clients authorize the firm to make trades in their accounts without getting prior approval.

-For this program, AssetMark appoints independent investment management firms to create strategic asset allocation portfolio models for CFS clients.
+For the AssetMark program, AssetMark appoints independent investment management firms to create strategic asset allocation portfolio models for CFS clients.
 The model uses mutual funds and ETFs including proprietary funds from AssetMark.
 The managers would monitor and periodically rebalance these portfolios, generally on a quarterly basis.

 IARs with CFS can provide access to Morningstar Investment Services, an unaffiliated investment advisor that can provide advice around no-load mutual funds and ETFs.
 The IAR would utilize Morningtsr services to customize, monitor and rebalance an appropriate portfolio that may meet your long-term investment goals.

 IARs with CFS may design a comprehensive financial plan to help clients meet their long-term goals.
 Depending on the needs of the client, this plan may cover the following financial objectives: